Claudette’s source

 These are Amazon’s current Claude models:

-We don’t need any extra code to support Amazon Bedrock – we just have to set up the approach client:
+Provided boto3 is installed, we otherwise don’t need any extra code to support Amazon Bedrock – we just have to set up the approach client:

 ab = AnthropicBedrock(